 There must be a heater mounted in the front of the bus.
 A supplemental heater may be installed in any bus.
-All heaters must provide evenly distributed heat throughout the bus body, provide defrosting for the windshield and entrance door and meet the following performance standards:
+All heaters must provide heat throughout the bus body, provide defrosting for the windshield and entrance door, and have a minimum rating of 50K BTU.
+Defroster systems must meet the SAE Standard J381 performance requirement.